 Advanced Codecs: For customers requiring the use of Canopus or HEVC, these codecs are available as a plugin to Aurora Core or Professional.
 GPU acceleration of JPEG 2000 is also available as an option.
-Customers requiring the use of Dolby E can add it as a plugin to Aurora Core (Dolby E is included at no cost with Aurora Professional).
+Customers requiring the use of Dolby E can add it as a plugin to Aurora Core.